 Caveat.
-We do not argue that the techniques we presented are necessarily the best mapping of handparts to a particular action.
+While we frame the particular interaction techniques as a secondary contribution in their own right, we do not argue that the techniques we presented are necessarily the best mapping of handparts to a particular action.
 In many cases there is more than one possible solution for assigning handparts, postures, or gestures to a particular action.
 Future qualitative and quantitative studies will help in answering the question of how far we can or should go with these techniques.
 Such questions are: How many functions assigned to handparts are too much?
 What are the personal preferences of users?
-What kind of singleor multi-handed postures are easy or difficult to perform?
+What kind of single- or multi-handed postures are easy or difficult to perform?

-What we do claim strongly is that the TOUCHID toolkit can help us explore this design space.
-Rapidly prototyping handpart-aware applications will allow us to compare and evaluate the benefits, performance, and problems of particular techniques in a short period of time.
+What we do claim strongly is that the TouchID toolkit can help us explore this design space.
+This is why it is our primary contribution.
+Rapidly prototyping handpart-aware applications will allows us to compare and evaluate the benefits, performance, and problems of particular techniques.